bmhang/wireless-conference-guide/README.md

 ### Clone BEOF

 This experiment runs on the Bash Experiment Orchestration Framework.
 The BEOF repository can be found [here](https://github.com/mmehari/BEOF).
-Clone the repository into this folder.
+Clone the BEOF repository onto your machine and write down the path for later use.

 ## Setting Up the Conferencing Experiment